Particular/Workshop.NServiceBus/exercises/07/readme.md

 In this exercise we'll investigate a different way of mimicking priority queues through publish/subscribe.
 This way the publisher is not aware of a message, customer or anything being either a regular or a priority message.
 Two (or more) receiving endpoints will decide if the incoming message is a regular or priority message.

-Endpoints that have to deal with a very high throughput, this method can be a downside, since both endpoints will receive each message separately.
-The benefit is that we now have options related to each endpoint, since they have their own queue, can be scaled out independently, etc.
+For endpoints that have to deal with very high throughput, this may not be the best solution, since both endpoints will receive each message separately.
+The main benefit we gain here, is the loose coupling.
+The business requirements of Billing are not leaked into the Sales endpoint.
+An additional benefit is that, since they each have their own queue, they can be scaled out independently, etc.

 In the end it's always a trade-off.
-In this case it **could be** more loosely coupled endpoints versus better throughput through less messages.
 Each scenario is unique though and needs to be considered separately.

 ## Overview

 In this exercise we'll differentiate between regular customers and strategic customers and deal with each in their own endpoint.
-However without the sending endpoint knowing which customer is regular or strategic.
+However, we want the sending endpoint to be agnostic of any differentiation that needs to be made based on customer-specific information.

 You'll learn: